 GRWR:What artists have influenced you or had an impact on your approach to illustrating?

 BETH:There are so many.
 Looking at my bookshelf I see books illustrated by William Steig, Virginia Lee Burton, Roger Duvoisin, Mary Blair and Hillary Knight alongside the contemporary illustrators, Matthew Cordell, Melissa Sweet, Sydney Smith, Erin Stead, Benji Davis, and Hadley Hooper.
 There’s great illustration happening now.
 It’s inspiring but also intimidating.

 GRWR:Please tell us about the books you’ve illustrated.

 BETH:My first book was Rosa’s Room written by Barbara Bottner and published by Peachtree Publishing Company.
-The opportunity came about because Bottner saw an exhibition of my watercolors of abandoned buildings at the Pasadena Historical Museum.
+The opportunity came about because Bottner saw an exhibition of my watercolors of abandoned buildings at the Pasadena Museum of History.
 She says they inspired her to write a story.

 “Bottner offers a heartwarming story of a young girl moving to a new house and a too-empty room … Spiegel’s softly colored watercolors are the perfect complement to the text, showing the transformation of both Rosa and her room … A welcome addition sure to calm the worries of youngsters facing a similar situation.”– Kirkus Reviews